yazeedb/yazeedb.com/content/posts/10x-your-productivity-by-creating-a-process.md

 - Use HTML, CSS, and JavaScript
 - Make sure the app looks spectacular on all screen sizes
 - Put it on GitHub
-- Not everyone will agree here, but I don’t recommend using a framework until you’re somewhat proficient in JavaScript.
-This means you can comfortably write basic apps without needing a framework and you understand how pieces connect in a more complex app.
+- Not everyone will agree here, but I say don't use a framework until you’re somewhat proficient in JavaScript.
+This means you can comfortably write basic apps without needing a framework and you understand how the pieces connect in a more complex app.
 - Once you’re more advanced, feel free to redo this in React, Angular, Vue, etc.

 ## Less Shopping, More Googling